joshD90/social2/zNewFeaturesToBeImplemented.md

   6. Create a type for numbers
   7. On the frontend make changes to service base type to reflect change in number.
   8. On the frontend make changes to Service Display - Should this be a drop down or just a list?

-### Change how DB Class event handling is done.

-- Let the errors throw and handle this within the controllers or other functions that consume them.
-No error handling within the DB classes.
-- Will need to remove the rrors as well as how all consuming functions process errors

-### Change controllers to reflect updated typescripting namespace

--remove things such as casting, unnecessary type checking etc.